SEALTECH INDUSTRIES

 High-quality polyurethane and silicone systems typically provide 10–20 years of service life, depending on exposure conditions, movement cycles and maintenance practices.

-When should joint sealing be completed in new construction?
+When should control joint sealing be completed in new construction?

 Brisbane